tbensky/PiNN_Projectile/readme.md

 Physics informed neural networks (or PiNNs) are a use of neural networks in the realm of solving physics problems numerically.
 One is demonstrated here that finds the trajectory of a projectile with the drag force.
 (Note: This "simple" system is not solvable analytically, for example using the kinematic equations you may know from an introductory physics class.)

+Note: We know this problem is easily solved using a variety of well established techniques.
+We are using it here to learn about PiNNs.

 Why PiNNs?
 Well, suppose you have a few data points, either from an experiment or some theory, but not enough data to train a neural network.
 Why?
 The data may be hard, expensive, or time-consuming to acquire.
 Or perhaps you have reached some other limitation in generating the data.
 PiNNS do the following:

  1. Train a neural network on the data you have, and